uesg21221/uesgs-arras/features.md

 * General Codebase
   * Removed Immediately Invoked Function Expressions.

+* Upgrade Tree Renderer
+  * Move in all 4 directions with arrow keys.
+  * Hold 'Shift' to move faster.
+  * Supports theoretically infinite tiers.
+  * Visually Upgraded.
+  * Has tank labels.

+* Configuration
+  * All settings have a comment above them that explains what they do.
+  * Certain settings were renamed to be less confusing.

 * Moved animated colors to their own function.
   * Also added Lesbian (`29`) and Bi (`38`).